 The Company considers its Allowance for Possible Loan Losses as a policy critical to the sound operations of the bank subsidiaries.
 The allowance for possible loan losses consists of the aggregate loan loss allowances of the bank subsidiaries.
 The allowances are established through charges to operations in the form of provisions for possible loan losses.
 Loan losses or recoveries are charged or credited directly to the allowances.
 The allowance for possible loan losses of each bank subsidiary is maintained at a level considered appropriate by management, based on estimated probable losses in the loan portfolio.
-The allowance is derived from the following elements: (i) allowances established on specific loans (ii) allowances based on quantitative historical loss experience on the Company's loan portfolio and (iii) allowances based on qualitative data, which includes general economic conditions and other risk factors both internal and external to the Company.
-See also discussion regarding the allowance for possible loan losses and provision for possible loan losses included in the results of operations and "Provision and Allowance for Possible Loan Losses" included in Notes 1 and 5 of the Notes to Consolidated Financial Statements.
+The allowance is derived from the following elements: (i) allowances established on specific loans (ii) allowances based on qualitative historical loss experience on the Company's loan portfolio and other risk factors both internal and external to the Company.
+See also discussion regarding the allowance for possible loan losses included in the results of operations and "Provision and Allowance for Possible Loan Losses" included in Notes 1 and 5 of the Notes to Consolidated Financial Statements.